 What’s the best time of day to start steeping cold brew?

 Unless you want to wake up at 3 am, you’ll probably want to consider the steep time when you start brewing.
 If you start your cold brew at noon, it’ll be ready between midnight (12 hours) and 6 am (18 hours).
-So if you’re not a night owl or an early riser, we recommend starting the brew at
+So if you’re not a night owl or an early riser, we recommend starting the brew in the evening.

 Want your cold brew ready at 9 am?
 Start steeping at 5 pm the night before.
 Prefer an afternoon brew?
 If you start at 9 pm, your cold brew will finish steeping at 1 pm.